Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Erectile dysfunction (impotence) - a constant lack of ability to achieve and / or maintain an erection sufficient for a full sexual intercourse.
-Despite the fact that erectile dysfunction (impotence) does not apply to serious health problems, it can significantly affect a man's mental status, reduce the quality of his life, violate partnerships and the strength of the family.
+Erectile dysfunction (impotence) is a permanent inability to achieve and/or maintain an erection sufficient for full sexual intercourse.
+Although erectile dysfunction (impotence) is not a serious health disorder, it can significantly affect a man's mental status, reduce his quality of life, disrupt partnerships and family strength.

 Epidemiology